barnettech/project2/README.md

 ## File Listing
-1.)  in the static directory you'll find index.css for some css rules and index.js with all of the JavaScript code for the project 2.)  in the templates directory you'll find index.html the only template for our one page app.
+1.)
+In the static directory you'll find index.css for some css rules and index.js with all of the JavaScript code for the project 2.)
+In the templates directory you'll find index.html the only template for our one page app.
 3.)
 Then in the main project2 directory you'll find the application.py file with all of our python flask coding.
 You'll find this readme file,